JetBrains/kotlin-web-site/pages/docs/reference/evolution/migrating-multiplatform-project-to-14.md

 title: "Migrating Multiplatform Project to Kotlin 1.4"
 ---

-# Migrating Multiplatform Project to Kotlin 1.4
+# Migrating Kotlin Multiplatform Projects to 1.4.0

-Kotlin 1.4.0 comes with lots of features and improvements for multiplatform programming.
-Some of them just work out of the box, and some require additional project configuration.
-This guide will help you to migrate to 1.4.0 and get the benefits of all its new features:
+Kotlin 1.4.0 comes with lots of features and improvements in the tooling for multiplatform programming.
+Some of them just work out of the box on existing projects, and some require additional configuration steps.
+This guide will help you migrate your multiplatform projects to 1.4.0 and get the benefits of all its new features.

 ## For multiplatform project authors

 ### Update Gradle

-Starting with Kotlin 1.4, all multiplatform projects require Gradle 6.0 or later.
-Please make sure to upgrade Gradle for your projects that use the `kotlin-multiplatform` plugin.
-Follow the [official Gradle guide](https://docs.gradle.org/current/userguide/upgrading_version_5.html) for non-Kotlin-specific migration instructions.
+Starting with 1.4.0, Kotlin multiplatform projects require Gradle 6.0 or later.
+Make sure that your projects use the proper version of Gradle and upgrade it if needed.
+See the [Gradle documentation](https://docs.gradle.org/current/userguide/upgrading_version_5.html) for non-Kotlin-specific migration instructions.

 ### Simplify your build configuration

 Gradle module metadata provides rich publishing and dependency resolution features that are used in Kotlin Multiplatform Projects.
-In Gradle 6.0 and above, module metadata is used during dependency resolution and is included in publications by default.
-So once you update to Gradle 6.0, you can remove `enableFeaturePreview("GRADLE_METADATA")` from the project’s `settings.gradle` file.
+In Gradle 6.0 and above, module metadata is used in dependency resolution and included in publications by default.
+Thus, once you update to Gradle 6.0, you can remove `enableFeaturePreview("GRADLE_METADATA")` from the project’s `settings.gradle` file.

 If the library was published with metadata you only have to specify a dependency on it once in the shared source set, instead of having to specify dependencies on different variants of the same library in the shared and platform-specific source sets where it is used.